-- iii.
-Urban expansions -- extremely limited or no landscape capacity. - iv.
-Intensive agriculture extremely limited or no landscape capacity unless it is very discreetly discretely located so that it is reasonably difficult to see from outside the site and has a rural character. - Earthworks limited landscape capacity for earthworks that protect naturalness and expressiveness attributes and values; and are sympathetically designed to integrate with existing natural landform patterns. - vi.
-Farm buildings in those areas of the ONL with pastoral land uses, limited landscape capacity for modestly scaled buildings that reinforce existing rural character and maintain the openness and legibility attributes and values of ONL. - vii.
-Mineral extraction extremely limited or no landscape capacity for extraction larger than farm- - viii.
+- iv.
+Intensive agriculture extremely limited or no landscape capacity unless it is very discreetly discretely located so that it is reasonably difficult to see from outside the site and has a rural character. - v.
+Earthworks limited landscape capacity for earthworks that protect naturalness and expressiveness attributes and values; and are sympathetically designed to integrate with existing natural landform patterns.
+Some landscape capacity for tracks and trails for recreational use that: are: located to integrate with existing networks; designed to be of a sympathetic appearance and character; and integrate landscape restoration and enhancement. - vi.
+Farm buildings in those areas of the ONL with pastoral land uses, limited landscape capacity for modestly scaled buildings that reinforce existing rural character and maintain the openness and legibility attributes and values of ONL. - Vii.
+Mineral extraction - extremely limited or no landscape capacity for extraction larger than farmscale quarries. - viii.
 Transport infrastructure very limited landscape capacity for modestly scaled and low-key 'rural' roading that is positioned to optimise the integrating benefits of landform and vegetation patterns.

-Limited Some landscape capacity for trails that are located to integrate with existing networks; designed to be of a sympathetic appearance and character; and integrate landscape restoration and enhancement, and protects the area's ONL values. - ix.
+Limited Some landscape capacity for trails that are; located to integrate with existing networks; designed to be of a sympathetic appearance and character; and integrate landscape restoration and enhancement; and protects the area's ONL values. - ix.
 Utilities and regionally significant infrastructure limited landscape capacity for infrastructure that is buried or located such that they are screened from external view.
 In the case of utilities such as overhead lines or cell phone towers which cannot be screened, these should be designed and located so that they are not visually prominent.
 In the case of the National Grid, limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence, including associated earthworks. - x.
-Renewable energy generation extremely limited or no landscape capacity for commercialscale renewable energy generation unless it is very discreetly located so that it is reasonably difficult to see from outside the site.
+Renewable energy generation extremely limited or no landscape capacity for commercial- scale renewable energy generation unless it is very discreetly discreetly located so that it is reasonably difficult to see from outside the site.
 Limited landscape capacity for discreetly located and small-scale renewable energy generation. - xi.
-Production fForestry extremely limited or no landscape capacity for exotic forestry. - xii.
+Production fForestry - extremely limited or no landscape capacity for exotic forestry. - xii.
 Rural living very limited landscape capacity for activities that are located on the lower-lying terrain that and are is located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a modest scale, have a 'low key' rural character and is are difficult to see in views from the lake, lake edge, SH6 and Lake Hāwea settlement; integrates appreciable landscape restoration and enhancement; and enhances public access; and protects the area's ONL values. - xiii.
-Jetties, boatsheds, Llake structures and moorings extremely limited or no landscape capacity.
+Jetties, boatsheds, Llake structures and moorings - extremely limited or ho landscape capacity.